Ameba-AIoT/ameba-arduino-doc/source/amebapro2/API_Documents/BLE/Class BLEConnect.rst

 NA

 .. note :: Scan interval defines how often the scanning process is started.
-The
-    value set for scanInt_ms must be equal or larger than the value set for scanWindow_ms. scanInt_ms value is defined in units of 625 microseconds.

-    “BLEConnect.h” must be included to use the class function.
+The value set for scanInt_ms must be equal or larger than the value set for scanWindow_ms. scanInt_ms value is defined in units of 625 microseconds.
+"BLEConnect.h" must be included to use the class function.

 **BLEConnect::setScanWindow**
 -----------------------------